tinygrad/tinygrad/README.md

 For something in between a [pytorch](https://github.com/pytorch/pytorch) and a [karpathy/micrograd](https://github.com/karpathy/micrograd)

 This may not be the best deep learning framework, but it is a deep learning framework.
+The core of it is in `tinygrad/`, and it's under 1000 lines.

 Due to its extreme simplicity, it aims to be the easiest framework to add new accelerators to, with support for both inference and training.
-Support the simple basic ops, and you get SOTA [vision](https://arxiv.org/abs/1905.11946) `extra/efficientnet.py` and [language](https://arxiv.org/abs/1706.03762) `extra/transformer.py` models.
+Support the simple basic ops, and you get SOTA [vision](https://arxiv.org/abs/1905.11946) `models/efficientnet.py` and [language](https://arxiv.org/abs/1706.03762) `models/transformer.py` models.
 We are working on support for the Apple Neural Engine.

 Eventually, [we will build custom hardware](https://geohot.github.io/blog/jekyll/update/2021/06/13/a-breakdown-of-ai-chip-companies.html) for tinygrad, and it will be blindingly fast.
 Now, it is slow.